Advanced Search

 A joint submission from the Australian Library and Information Association, Council of Australian University Librarians, National and State Libraries Australasia, Australian Society of Archivists and the Council of Australasian Archives and Records Authorities to the Academy of the Social Sciences in Australia Decadal Plan for Social Science Research Infrastructure Discussion Paper.

-The submission focuses on three principle areas: asses, systems and skills and ethics.
+The submission focuses on three principle areas: access, systems and skills and ethics.

 Joint submission from library and information service organisations to the safe and responsible AI inquiry